Quise09/comm260-1/README.md

-# comm260
+# COMM260 - Introduction to Web Design

-examples and testing files for COMM 260
+This is the repository for code examples and testing files for COMM 260.